scshafe/scshafe.github.io/_posts/2023-11-30-device-tree.markdown

 The overall topology of a Linux system can be found in the `/sys` directory.
 In this directory, the kernel exposes information about all the hardware components in a system, from modules within the CPU itself to all the peripherals attached to buses like PCI or USB.

-The **device-model** is Linux's conceptual name for its internal organization of logical devices.
+The **device-model** is Linux's conceptual name for its organization of logical devices.
 Even though the underlying structure of the peripherals in a system is inherently tree-like (with the root of the tree being closest to the CPU), the device-model is commonly described as a giant web because a number of the directories within `/sys` are not representative of the tree-like structure of _actual_ devices, but are _organizational_ directories, in the sense that they will contain references (in the form of symbolic links) to all the devices that fit whatever criteria that directory describes.
 For example, the `/sys/bus` directory will have directories for each bus in the system, and have symbolic links to the corresponding directory in `/sys/devices/...`.
 Another example, in driver development, you can create a class of driver, such as gpio.
 The `/sys/class/gpio` directory will then have a directory linking to each gpio device in `/sys/devices/...` wherever that gpio device exists in the overall directory.

 The `/sys/devices/` directory is the primary directory that describes the _actual_ layout of peripheral devices, and contains the entries that are _linked to_ from other directires like `/sys/bus` and `/sys/class`.
 The key aspect to regard all things within this directory, is the notion that each device has a parent device which also happens to be represented by the parent directory.
 The highest level devices are ones that are exposed directly to the CPU by the architecture of the system.
 One common device at this level is a root complex which is the root for a PCI/PCIe hierarchy that will connect a tree of buses and peripheral devices (this will be the focus of analyzing peripherals in this post).